mannverma13/aws-bootcamp-cruddur-2023/journal/week4.md

 ```
 CREATE database cruddur;
 ```
-type --> \l --> this will show the DB that you just created.

 8. In IDE(vs code) backend-flask create a new folder --> db --> new file --> schema.sql
 9. schema.sql code
 ```